 The difference here is that nadis are not physical entities in your body; they are just energy channels flowing in your body.
-Emotions, physical and emotional trauma can generate disturbances to the flow of energy and cause the energy to become stagnant in an area or stimulate the flow of too much energy passing.
+Emotions, physical and emotional trauma can generate disturbances to the flow of energy.
+They can cause the energy to stagnate in an area or overstimulate the flow of energy.

 In both cases, your chakras won’t have the right amount of energy flowing through them, and a knock-on effect will take place.
-One chakra would be affected; this one will not pass enough energy to another one, and so on, and the whole body will be out of balance.
+One chakra would be affected; this one will not pass enough energy to another one, and so on, soon enough, the whole body will be out of balance.